Wives of Genghis Khan: Yesui

 At the recommendation of her sister Yesugen, Temüjin had his men track down and kidnap Yesui.
 When she was brought to Temüjin, he found her every bit as pleasing as promised and so he married her.
 The other wives, mothers, sisters and daughters of the Tatars had been parceled out and given to Mongol men.
 The Tatar sisters, Yesugen and Yesui, were two of Genghis Khan's most influential wives.
 Genghis Khan took Yesui with him when he set out on his final expedition against the Tangut Empire.
+When he fell ill, Yesui administered the government to hide his condition.
+Like the other wives of Genghis Khan, she had her own ordo, or court and to her was assigned the Tuul River.